Understanding The Gottman Method: How Can The Gottman Repair Checklist Help You?

 The next layer requires couples to cultivate fondness and admiration.
 Building on the previous layer, the next sessions focus on turning towards each other rather than turning away from or against the other.
 As conflict brings a wealth of negativity, the next section helps couples see a positive perspective.

-These early sessions pave the way for conflict resolution, where couples work on accepting their partner's influence, communicate openly about their problems, and practice self-soothing.
+These early sessions pave the way for conflict resolution, where couples work on accepting their partner's influence, communicate openly about their problems, make repair attempts, and practice self-soothing.

 During the final sessions of the program, couples will explore what they're willing to do to make their future dreams and lives come true.
 Ultimately, they'll be at a point where they can create meaning.
 Finally, therapists lead couples through a relapse prevention session if they agree.
 Let's take a closer look at each part of the program.